zaproxy/zap-api-docs/README.md

 The live demo can be viewed in the following [URL](https://zaproxy.github.io/zap-api-docs).

-# Contributing to the documentation
+# Contributing to the Documentation

 The guidelines for contribution is available in the [following page](https://zaproxy.github.io/zap-api-docs/#contributions-welcome).
 ZAP documentation is built using [Slate](https://github.com/tripit/slate).
 All documentation is in `includes` directory,